CodeforKarlsruhe/co2backend/README.md

 |[routes](./routes/api.php)| API routes definition. *All routes will be available under `/api`.* |

 ### API
 Send a JSON `POST` request with the co2 app data to `http://localhost/api/co2data`.
+Don't forget to set `accept: application/json` in the header to get a proper validation failed response instead of a redirect.

 Look at the [data validator](./app/Http/Controllers/CO2DataController.php) if you encounter problems.